|

 Kent State, I worked with George Crumb.
 He was really interested

+down.
 Then we went out for Thai food!
 That was an immeasurable

 experience.
 Really, if I think about it, these opportunities